by KD Miller

 "I called up Otto's Filling Station," his aristocratic, well-spoken voice filled the air.
 I shivered despite the boiling heat waves outside.

 "He informed me that you used their telephone to call the local taxi service.
-I then called them up, and since you're a minor, they had to tell me that one of their drivers gave you a lift to our cabin at Woodlake.
+I then telephoned them, and since you're a minor, they had to tell me that one of their drivers gave you a lift to our cabin at Crystal Lake.
 I was going to come bring you home myself, but Theodore snatched the keys from my fingers, told me to go lay down, and that he would do it himself."

 I pointedly ignored Papi as he stood in the entrance way to the parlor.
 Out of the corner of my eye, I could see that he hadn't changed out of his church clothes.